proc7ts/fun-events/README.md

 // An `OnEvent` event sender accepts event receivers with compatible event signature const onEvent: OnEvent<[string, Event]>;

-// Call an `OnEvent.to()` method to register receiver
+// An `OnEvent` sender is a function that registers a receiver.
-// An event supply returned can be cut off to unregister the receiver const supply: EventSupply = onEvent.to(eventReceiver);
+// An event supply returned can be cut off to unregister the receiver. const supply: EventSupply = onEvent.to(eventReceiver);

 // ...generate some events...

-supply.off(); // The eventReceiver will no longer receive events after this call
+supply.off(); // The `eventReceiver` will no longer receive events after this call.
 ```
-In this form event receiver method accepts _event processing context_ as first parameter.
+In this form the event receiver's `receive` method accepts _event processing context_ as the first parameter.

 ### Recurrent Events

 A _recurrent event_ is an event sent from inside event receiver and targeted the same receiver.
 Recurrent event
 processing is scheduled until after the current event processing finishes.
 To handle recurrent events in a specific
-way the event receiver may utilize an _event processing context_ available as first parameter of event receiver method.
+way the event receiver may utilize an _event processing context_ available as first parameter of event receiver's
+`receive` method.

 This context has an `onRecurrent()` method.
 It schedules the given event receiver function to be called to process
-recurrent event(s).
+recurrent events.
 If this method is called during event processing, the recurrent events will be sent to the given
 `receiver` after current event processed instead of original one:

 The event receiver then can look like this: